almoatasem81/SalesRepresentative/README.md

 # SalesRepresentative
 Simple app for sales representatives.
 Why anybody should use it?
-Because it allows to collect all sales data in one place
+Because it allows to collect all sales data in one place.

 ### Technologies
 - <b>Kotlin</b> as Language - because it's cool